 The District has established a Rate Stabilization Fund under the Parity Master Resolution to be held by the District.
 The District may withdraw all or any portion of the amounts on deposit in the Rate Stabilization Fund and transfer such amounts to the Water Utility System Revenue Fund for application in accordance with the Parity Master Resolution.
-Amounts transferred from the Rate Stabilization Fund to the

-Water Utility System Revenue Fund may be taken into account as Water Utility System Revenues for purposes of the calculations for the rate covenant and the issuance of additional Bonds or Contracts under the Parity Master Resolution but not the Senior Master Resolution.
+Amounts transferred from the Rate Stabilization Fund to the Water Utility System Revenue Fund may be taken into account as Water Utility System Revenues for purposes of the calculations for the rate covenant and the issuance of additional Bonds or Contracts under the Parity Master Resolution but not the Senior Master Resolution.
 See the caption "SECURITY AND SOURCES OF PAYMENT FOR THE 2019 BONDS - Rate Stabilization Fund."
-As of February 1, 2019, approximately \$21.1 million was on deposit in the Rate Stabilization Fund and, based on the mid-year budget, the District anticipates depositing an additional \$1.4 million to the Rate Stabilization Fund upon the closing of Fiscal Year 2018-19.
+As of June 30, 2019 (but prior to Fiscal Year-ending transfers), approximately \$21.1 million was on deposit in the Rate Stabilization Fund.